tzarrsf/b2b-live-training-registration/README.md

 ## Deployment

-Code.gs is loaded into Extensions > Apps Script (from the top menu)
+Code.gs is loaded into Extensions > Apps Script (from the top menu of sheet)

 ## How to launch or test